PHOTOS: After The Storm, Haitians In The Bahamas Depend On The Kindness Of Strangers

 Laguerre and her parents do not have enough room in their home to keep welcoming guests.
 But they help those in need however they can.
 Recently, Laguerre referred a young mother to a friend's house so she wouldn't be left on the street with her child.

-"I am not employed, but by the goodness of my heart, and I believe in God — this is God's work here I am doing," she says.
+"I am not employed, but by the goodness of my heart — and I believe in God — this is God's work here I am doing," she says.

 Cheryl Diaz Meyer for NPR

-Note: Editor's note: This story includes images that some readers may find disturbing.